-[x] vii.
+vii.
 Recover through other means.
-Describe the activities and the results of these activities:

 At Delinquency, the balance is subject to both lien and levy collection actions.
 These actions are authorized under Wis.
 Statutes, s.49.195.
 A wage levy compels the debtor's employer to withhold up to 25% of the debtor's earnings and submit it to the State for payment.
 A warrant (lien) can be issued against the debtor as well.
 This creates a lien on all real and personal property and hinders the ability to purchase/sell property until the lien is satisfied.
 Collection revenue in 2020 for client repayment plans, tax intercept, lien and levy totaled \$1,595,586.55.
 Collection revenue in 2020 for provider repayment plans, tax intercept, lien and levy totaled \$102,346.74.
 In 2020, 236 provider claims were sent to DOR in the amount of \$1,454,310.55, and \$9,638.12 was recovered via DOR.